 Health In The Bay – AILMENTS – Sports

 Exercising and participating in sports is almost always beneficial to your overall health.
 By starting and building up gradually and having the correct techniques and equipment you can help minimise injuries.
 However, sometimes you may feel you are doing everything correctly, but are still getting injured.
 If your skeletal and muscular system are not balanced they are not able to move and function at their optimum.
 So when you put your body under greater strain with new or an increase in the level of exercise, then you’re more likely to have an injury.
-This isn’t a reason to stop exercising, as there are a number of things you can do, including Chiropractic, Remedial massage and Acupuncture, to rebalance your body and significantly reduce the chance of injury.
+This isn’t a reason to stop exercising, as there are a number of things you can do.

 When you start a new physical activity, or increase your training, it is not uncommon to get an overuse injury.
 This can occur for 3 main reasons.
 These are training error, technique error or poor biomechanics.